The Day the Fire Started

 One moment, I was a boy with a father.
 The next, I was holding his lifeless body in my arms, watching the light leave his eyes.
 That moment didn’t just break me—it detonated something inside me.
 A fuse lit.
 A fire started.
 And from that day forward, nothing was ever the same.

-Within weeks, I was in juvenile detention.
+Within weeks, I found myself in juvenile detention.
 Not because I was evil.
 Not because I was reckless.
 But because I was lost.
 I was rage and confusion wrapped in skin.
 I didn’t know how to grieve, so I fought.
 I didn’t know how to cry, so I lashed out.
 I didn’t know how to ask for help, so I got locked in solitary.

 Four walls.
 No light.
 No voice.
 Just me and the echo of that day.